Skip to main content Skip to footer site map

 Provided your business has several people on its payroll and isn't a family farm or externally regulated facility, it is subject to OSHA regulations.
 What are the OSHA requirements, then, for your particular business?

-OSHA requirements for businesses include identifying and eliminating recognized hazards, taking all measures possible to protect employees from illness or injury, and educating employees on workplace health and safety measures.
-Here are five critical OSHA safety requirements for small businesses to address to ensure OSHA compliance:
+OSHA requirements for businesses can include identifying and eliminating recognized hazards, taking all measures possible to protect employees from illness or injury, and educating employees on workplace health and safety measures.
+Specific industries may have additional requirements, however.
+Here are a few critical OSHA safety requirements for small businesses to implement for OSHA compliance:

-An emergency plan is a fundamental OSHA employer responsibility.
-Businesses must implement an emergency action plan that details how employees can leave the workplace in the event of an emergency and what actions they should take in such a situation.
+An emergency action plan is a fundamental OSHA employer responsibility.
+Businesses must implement an emergency action plan that details how employees should leave the workplace in the event of an emergency and what actions they will need to take in such a situation along with first aid response and communication protocols.
 A written emergency action plan must be stored and easily accessible on the premises.

 2. Fire Safety

-A written fire safety plan describes actions employees must follow during a fire.
+A written fire safety plan describes the actions employees must follow during a fire.
 Emergency fire exits must be clearly identified and always kept free of obstructions.
-While fire extinguishers are not OSHA-mandated, if a business keeps fire extinguishers on site, employees must be trained to use them.
+While fire extinguishers are not OSHA-mandated, employees must be trained to use them if a business keeps them on site.

 3. Hazardous Materials and Environments